The short version:

 As a reference librarian, Anand helped thousands of people overcome barriers in their lives by finding the right information at the right time.
 As a facilitator with more than 20 years’ experience, he’s built up a solid foundation of active listening, situational analysis, and finding alternate perspectives, while staying grounded with a peaceful frame of mind.
 As a writer, musician, and filmmaker, he explores the tragedy and comedy of privilege, oppression, and justice as shaped from his perspective as an able-bodied, middle class, queer, leftist, feminist, brown trans man.

-Prior to launching his independent practice, Anand has applied his skills, training, and knowledge in a wide variety of settings, including academic libraries, university classrooms, pre-K and elementary schools, and health clinics, and spent four years organizing public policy wins in the health care system for transgender and gender non-conforming people as health programs manager with Transgender Law Center.
-He currently lives in Oakland, California, with his cats.
+Prior to launching his independent practice, Anand has applied his skills, training, and knowledge in a wide variety of settings, including academic libraries, university classrooms, pre-K and elementary schools, and health clinics.
+He spent four years organizing public policy wins in the health care system at Transgender Law Center, three supporting the back-end organizing infrastructure with Positive Women’s Network – USA, and two and a half guiding Queer Cultural Center through developmental transition as executive director.
+He has lived in the San Francisco Bay Area since 2012.